charlescurley/realforth/README.md

     cp *.TTP *.SCR *.scr .../ff

 Boot the Hatari.
 Use GEM to copy the directory from the GEMDOS drive to one of your ASCI drives.
 Enter the directory.
 Double click on `FAST4TH.TTP`.
 You may enter a useful command line, such as `3 load`, or not, as you wish.

+When running either Forth for the first time, use `9 load` to compile the utilities overlay for the first time.
+Thereafter, `3 load` will bring them in.

 For more information, see the section on booting on the Atari in the User Documentation for fastForth.